 Causes and contributing factors

-Initial treatment of Raynaud's Disease consists of avoidance of any contributing factors to the condition such as cold exposure, emotional swings or smoking (including smokless tobacco and vape pens).
+Initial treatment of Raynaud's Disease consists of avoidance of any contributing factors to the condition such as cold exposure, emotional swings or smoking (including smokeless tobacco and vape pens.)
 Nicotine is a potent vasoconstrictor.
-Sedatives, mood stabilizers and psychological counseling may be helpful to control contributing factors such as stress and anxiety that may contribute to Secondary Raynaud's Disease.
+Sedatives, mood stabilizers, and psychological counseling may be helpful to control contributing factors such as stress and anxiety that may contribute to Secondary Raynaud's Disease.

 Alpha blockers, also used to treat high blood pressure, are used to decrease sympathetic tone of the arteries.
-Examples of this class of drugs includes;
+Examples of this class of drugs include:

 Topical L-arginine cream can help warm hands and toes.
 L-arginine cream is a good prophylactic trick to pre-empt cold exposure and is handy for going outdoors in cold climates in winter.
 In-shoe warming devices are also helpful in this regard.